You can do it without taking off your clothes.

 had a course that got me interested in learning more.

 Originally I think I got the course free.
-Now you can get it for
+Now you can get it during a

 There is also a 30 day money back guarantee on the courses.